openbase/bco/docs/index.md

 ```
 git clone https://github.com/csra/bco.registry.csra-db
 ```
-and install the db into your bco distribution by executing:
+and install the db into your local bco distribution by executing:
 ```
+cd bco.registry.csra-db
 ./install.sh
 ```

 ## How to start BCO

-Starting the spread deamon to provide the communication between all distributed software components.
+Starting the spread deamon to provide the communication between all distributed software components by executing:
 ```
 spread
 ```